Brobz/nuca_script/README.md

 ## **Functions**

-Writing all of our code on the *main* method can become a hastle after some time, especially when we need to reuse the same bits of code over and over to perform our calculations.
+Writing all of our code on the *main* method can become a hassle after some time, especially when we need to reuse the same bits of code over and over to perform our calculations.

 This can be easily solved with the use of functions!
 A function is a modularized block of code with its own local variables that only mean something inside of this block.
 It can also take in parameters and return values, just like in mathematics!